WAppAI/assistant/README.md

 **NOTE:** We do not test every LLM that OpenRouter provides.
 Typically, we only test OpenAI GPT-3.5 and Google Gemini Pro.

+**NOTE:** Currently, GPT has a significant better performance than others due to it's agent type.

 ## Getting Started

 ### Prerequisites